mpeck99/WAS-Blog/src/blog/cognitive-reading-disabilities.md

 * <strong>When a session times out, users should be warned before the time expires</strong><br>
     People with motor disabilities may need more time to enter information on a webpage so it is important that we are giving them enough time and options to extend their time.
 * <strong>Provide large click targets</strong><br>
     People who experience tremors or spasms need to have the ability to activate targets on a webpage.
-By increasing the target area it can help maximize the chancees of accurately selecting a target on a webpage.
+By increasing the target area it can help maximize the chance's of accurately selecting a target on a webpage.

 ## Speech Disabilities
 Speech disabilities are the inability to produce or organize speech sounds and syllables correctly, fluently, and there may also be a total loss of voice.